StroepWafel/LYTE/README.md

 >This command only works with IDs of videos that are on YouTube Music; regular videos will not download.

 > [!WARNING]
-> This Program is known to not work on linux, I am working on this but it is not my main priority, if you have gotten it to work on linux without removing any functionality you can create a PR and i will review it.
+> This Program is known to not work on linux, I am working on this but it is not my main priority, if you have gotten it to work on linux without removing any functionality you can create a PR and I will review it.

 ## Setup